-Wealthtech Advisor Frustration - valuation metrics, price action, and trading activity analysis.
+Wealthtech Advisor Frustration - reflects changing financial market conditions and broader investor sentiment.
 The rapid pace of wealthtech innovation is increasingly becoming a pain point for financial advisors, who report feeling overwhelmed by tool proliferation, integration challenges, and shifting vendor priorities.
 While technology promises efficiency, many advisors find that constant updates and fragmented platforms actually hinder client service and workflow.

 Live News